What are the aims of this leaflet?

 Which of these treatments is most suitable for my psoriasis?

-The various treatments with light, tablets and injections are discussed individually below, and would also be discussed with you in detail by your dermatologist if you were to start on them.
+The various treatments with light, tablets and injections are discussed individually below, and would also be discussed with you in detail by your dermatologist before commencing the treatment.
 All are effective, but the choice will vary from patient to patient for reasons that are outlined below.
-All of them carry some potential risks, so they are not used for psoriasis that can be sensibly kept under control with simpler measures.
+All of them carry some potential risks, so they are not used for psoriasis that can be reasonably kept under control with simpler measures.
 Most patients will need to use some topical therapies as well.

 Two types of phototherapy are used, known as UVB and PUVA.
 UV stands for ultraviolet.
 UVA and UVB are different parts of normal sunlight.
+Usually treatment with phototherapy can be given 2-3 times a week dependent on patient and clinician preference.
+In some cases, it may be necessary to use topical treatments alongside the phototherapy.
 With both of these treatments it is important that you let the staff know about any tablets that you are taking, as some can make the skin unduly sensitive to sunlight, and particularly about any changes in these tablets during your course of treatment.
 Tablets for joint problems, water tablets (diuretics), and tablets for diabetes are examples of those that can make the skin sensitive to light.
 It is also important that you remind staff if you have had a gap in treatment, as this may require the dose of light to be reduced (please refer to a separate Patient Information Leaflet on Phototherapy).

-- CICLOSPORIN: Ciclosporin (previously called cyclosporin) has been used extensively for many years for patients with kidney or other transplants to prevent organ rejection.
+Ciclosporin (previously called cyclosporin) has been used extensively for many years for patient’s organ transplants to prevent the body rejecting it.
 It is also effective in controlling severe psoriasis.
 It may take 3-4 weeks before you see benefit from ciclosporin treatment (please refer to a separate Patient Information Leaflet on Ciclosporin).

 Special injections collectively named biologics injections are relatively new treatments for psoriasis.
 They alter the immune system.
 Some of them may be given through a drip into a vein (infliximab) or as injections into the skin (adalimumab, etanercept and ustekinumab).
 They are currently used only for patients with very severe psoriasis who are unable to take one of the standard treatments listed above or who have failed to respond to them.
 Please refer to separate Patient Information Leaflets on Adalimumab, Etanercept, Infliximab and Ustekinumab.